Automattic/wp-calypso/client/extensions/README.md

 }
 ```

 At the moment we use a simple routing interface with `page.js`.
-There are a few useful middlewares you can leverage, like `siteSelection` and `navigation`.
-It’s important to note Calypso is designed to be multisite from the start.
-Our urls in general look like `/:section/:filter/:site`, with site usually being the last piece of the url.
-If you remove the site fragment you get what we call the "all-sites url".
-How a section handles the all-sites url is up to them.
-Some areas, like stats, posts, pages, plugins, will show resources from across all your sites.
-Other sections, like “settings” for example, would display a site picker if you try to access them without a site in the url bar.
-That is what `siteSelection` does, force the user to pick a site to access a section.
+There are a few useful middleware functions you can leverage, like `siteSelection` and `navigation`.
+It’s important to note Calypso is designed to be multi-site from the start.
+Our URLs in general look like `/:section/:filter/:site`, with the site usually being the last piece of the URL.
+If you remove the site fragment you get what we call the "all-sites URL".
+How a section handles the all-sites URL is up to itself.
+Some areas, like Stats, Posts, Pages, Plugins, will show resources from across all your sites.
+Other sections, like Settings for example, would display a site picker if you try to access them without a site in the URL bar.
+That is what `siteSelection` does: it forces the user to pick a site to access a section.

 `renderHelloWorld` in this case is the one you need to create and is responsible for rendering your section: